Bank Loan vs. Freight Factoring

 Lock and Load Your Backup Financial Plan – Get Ready for High Demand

-2021 is shaping up to be a good year in trucking with growing demand for capacity and good freight rates.
-It’s a rare combination of positive trends that are spelling good times ahead for trucking companies with 2022 projected to be a very good year!
-But as positive as this news is, it’s no time for complacency.
 Banks are switching gears as we progress further into the year.
 Soon, they will be changing roles from distributing government-sponsored financial relief packages to protecting the bank’s exposure to risk.
-This means that banks will dry up as a source of lending to small businesses and ramp up the calling in of troubled loans.
+This means that America’s traditional bank loans will dry up for small businesses and ramp up the calling in of troubled loans.
 Now is the time for trucking companies to review their financial situation and prepare for even more tightening of credit.
 It’s time to lock in secure funding and be prepared for a year of good loads.

 The dangers of having a bank loan